callea2/my_portfolio/README.md

 #####To do:
+- Add content to About Me and Portfolio
 - Find a way to set navbar as active
+- Setup Google Analytics using [THIS](https://github.com/danielbayerlein/middleman-google-analytics) gem
-- Add content to About Me and Portfolio
+- Add top-left-corner icon